 Situated just below Mexico’s Yucatan Peninsula on the Caribbean, and formerly known as British Honduras, Belize’s relatively unknown and distinctly exotic lands stir the imagination.
 Distinct from other Central American countries in history, culture, ethnic makeup, and language, Belize stands apart as a politically stable and peaceful ex-British colony whose official language is English, with Creole widely spoken by all groups.
 It is therefore an ideal destination for North American student travelers interested in expanding their horizons.

 Belize possesses both extraordinary environmental and cultural diversity, as well as striking contrasts.
-From upland pine forest to lowland savannah; from neotropical jungle to the barrier reef; and from indigenous Mayan villages to towns of rebel African slave descendants, Belize offers a fascinating opportunity to explore a truly spectacular place, not yet overwhelmed by the pressures of globalization.
+From upland pine forest to lowland savannah, from neotropical jungle to the barrier reef, and from indigenous Mayan villages to towns of rebel African slave descendants, Belize offers a fascinating opportunity to explore a truly spectacular place, not yet overwhelmed by the pressures of globalization.

-More than a third of Belize’s lands have been set aside as protected in one form or other, raising a variety of intriguing questions for the scientific community and our Wildlands Studies team.
+More than a third of Belize’s lands have been set aside as protected in one form or another, raising a variety of intriguing questions for the scientific community and our Wildlands Studies team.
 As we shall discover firsthand, the Belize government has encouraged a variety of methods for environmental protection.
 Such methods often have several consequences and, in Belize, a struggle exists between those who traditionally live a subsistence lifestyle and the re-categorization of homelands and hunting grounds as wildlife reserves.
 In addition, as the government courts eco-tourism as a major business and economic blessing, this also has a double edge.
 The introduction of outsiders and human presence in remote and uninhabited areas alters the environment and disrupts animal behavior, and, as displaced Indigenous peoples struggle to find new economic balance, traditional cultures can begin to erode and become reshaped under the pressure.

 Program Goals and Activities